-Artists and writers dread looking at a blank page.
+Artists and writers dread looking at a the white space on a blank page.

 That moment just before they touch the brush to canvas, or type the first letter on the screen can seem like an eternity.

-For a designer, a blank page is just white space waiting to be utilized.
+For a designer, a blank page is just potential that’s waiting to be utilized.

 If you’re not used to working with white space, it might seem unnerving to figure out how to use it.

 But white space is full of delicious possibilities if you look at it the right way.

 Like fresh snow, or a brand-new container of vanilla ice cream, the untouched page is full of possibilities.